sindresorhus/got/readme.md

 Default: `true`

 By default, redirects will use [method rewriting](https://tools.ietf.org/html/rfc7231#section-6.4).
 For example, when sending a POST request and receiving a `302`, it will resend the body to the new location using the same HTTP method (`POST` in this case).

+###### allowGetBody

+Type: `boolean`\
+Default: `false`

+**Note:** The [RFC 7321](https://tools.ietf.org/html/rfc7231#section-4.3.1) doesn't specify any particular behavior for the GET method having a payload, therefore **it's considered an [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern)**.

+Set this to `true` to allow sending body for the `GET` method.
+However, the [HTTP/2 specification](https://tools.ietf.org/html/rfc7540#section-8.1.3) says that `An HTTP GET request includes request header fields and no payload body`, therefore when using the HTTP/2 protocol this option will have no effect.
+This option is only meant to interact with non-compliant servers when you have no other choice.

 ###### maxRedirects